Hyperspherical embedding for novel class classification: Results

 As it is clear from Figure \ref{fig:PlantNetDistribution}, there is a high imbalance among classes in the Plantnet dataset.
-Also, there are many classes in the training set which have very small amounts of data.
-Since many plant species have few samples, we are interested in exploring the performance of NSL, where a model is optimized only on more common species and weights to classify uncommon species are inferred, as discussed in section \ref{sec:NSL}.
-To this end, we perform experiments by optimizing the model only on classes where the number of samples is larger or equal to $N=\{200,100,50,25\}$, which results in $C=\{10,16,28,43\}$, where $C$ is the number of classes, and present the results for joint and disjoint settings.
+Thus, there are many classes in the training set which have very small amounts of data.
+Since many plant species have few samples, we are interested in exploring the performance of NSL, where a model is optimized only on more common species and weights to classify uncommon species are inferred, as discussed in section Classifying new classes via NSL.
+To this end, we perform experiments by optimizing the model only on classes where the number of samples is larger or equal to $N=\{200,100,50,25\}$, which results in $K=\{10,16,28,43\}$, where $K$ is the number of classes, and present the results for joint and disjoint settings.
 Unseen classes will be selected randomly among those with number of samples $M$, $M<N$, and results will be presented with the average of 30 runs.
 All models are optimized on 100 epochs and weights that minimize validation loss are used for inference.
-Model architecture is presented in Figure \ref{fig:Archictecture}.
+The model architecture is four convolutional blocks with a 3x3 kernel, the first two with 64 filters and the last two with 256 filters followed by a 2x2 MaxPooling layer, After we define an convolutional block as two convolutions followed by an Maxpooling layer, we implement two convolution blocks with (256,512) and (512,1024) filters followed by a flatten layer and a dense layer with 1024 units with no activation, this layer output is normalized to $S$ norm and fed to the classifier.
 Pre-processing steps on the data only include normalizing it to $[0,1]$ range and reshaping it to a $<96,96,3>$ shape.
-Models are compiled with weighted crossentropy to take the class imbalance into account on the loss functions, ensuring that solutions that output only the majority class are penalized.
+Models are optimized with weighted cross-entropy by passing the class weights arguments to keras fit function to take the class imbalance into account on the loss functions, ensuring that solutions that output only the majority class are penalized.
 For the open set tasks, we report balanced accuracy to better take into account class imbalance.

-\subsection{Results}
+\subsubsection{Results}

-In this section we present results on the model accuracy for both the disjoint and joint open set problems when the model was optimized on different amount of classes.
+In this section we present results on the model balanced accuracy for both the disjoint and joint open set problems when the model was optimized on different number of classes.
 As already discussed, we selected seen classes based on a filter on the number of samples $\geq N$.
 Given this, the relation between the number of samples and the number of classes is as follows: $[25,43],[50,28],[100,16],[200,10]$.